Lunar Phases: A Dance Under the Sun

-- Optional: Pre-assemble the Moon balls by inserting the pencils into the Styrofoam balls to create a handle.
+- Optional: Pre-assemble the Moon balls by inserting the pencils into the Polystyrene balls to create a handle.

 - Provide a large, open outdoor area where the children may each have enough space to extend one arm and spin in place.

 - Display several books about the Moon in a place where the children can page through them before and after the activity.